 When most people think of Amazon Prime [Affiliate Link], there’s a good chance their minds immediately connect the service to free two-day shipping and/or Amazon Prime Video.
 However, Prime does much more than ship things to you faster or let you watch movies and TV shows at home.
 There are plenty of services that Prime provides gamers that might just make the $99-a-year price tag ($49 a year for students) worth it for them, too.

 Back in September of last year, Amazon announced that Prime subscribers would receive exclusive discounts on pre-orders and newly released games.
 The exact discount is 20% off, and it applies to only pre-orders of the boxed edition of games.
-The discount lasts for another two weeks after the game is launched, meaning you don’t have to commit to a game before it’s released and you can wait to read reviews for the game before you buy it.
+The discount lasts for another two weeks after the game is launched [Editor’s note: as of 8/15/17, this is no longer the case), meaning you don’t have to commit to a game before it’s released and you can wait to read reviews for the game before you buy it.
 Plus, thanks to Prime’s free release-date delivery, your game will arrive in the mail the day that it comes out, not two days after.
 While this isn’t always the case, personally I’ve always received my games on time.